brettonw/webgl.js/README.md

 deployed at: http://webgl-render.azurewebsites.net/

 ### Building
-This project uses ant for building.
-It requires gcc for the C-preprocessor.
+This project uses ant for building, with the "dev" target being the default:

-    ant dev
+    ant | ant dev | ant rel
-    ant release

-### UglifyJS Minification
+### Build Dependencies
-I had a difficult time finding a minifier, after abandoning YUI, primarily because I'm dabbling with ES6 features here and older minifiers don't understand that.
-So...
+* gcc (for the C-preprocessor)
+* uglifyjs (for Minification)
+* jsdoc (for Documentation)

+#### UglifyJS2
+For ES6 compatibility, you have to use the "harmony" branch of UglifyJS2:

     git clone git://github.com/mishoo/UglifyJS2.git
     cd UglifyJS2
     git checkout harmony
     npm link .

-## Building Documentation
+## JSDoc
-Using JSDoc:
+ JSDoc seems to support ES6:

     npm install -g jsdoc